sustainableaviation/docs/source/content/comparison.md

 #### Aircraft Performance Model

-Fuel consumption in this model is computed as follows:
+Fuel consumption in this model is computed based on the following logic:

 1. For instance, all trips from Europe > America are assigned an average flight distance of $\overline{d}=6'654km$, as per [`Supplementary Data 1.xlsx > European Fleet > G4`](https://doi.org/10.5281/zenodo.8059751)
 2. Fuel consumption of future aircraft is modeled based on a regression of historical data from the [2013 EMEP/EEA Air Pollutant Emission Inventory Guidebook](http://www.eea.europa.eu/ds_resolveuid/b00c7eedbbc9481cbcb33528e00c2c5e) with an assumed future "improvement rate", as per as per [`Supplementary Data 1.xlsx > Aircraft Specs > L84`](https://doi.org/10.5281/zenodo.8059751)